Common Cash Flow Problems for Small Business Owners

 Slow-paying invoices constitute a significant cause of cash flow shortages.
 30 days was the norm, but now big companies pay little companies 60-90 days out.
 So if your company has commercial customers with extended payment terms, then your company may wait up to 90 days for payment.
 This also depends on whether the customer even pays on time.
 While your company is waiting for payment, the gap in your receivables and payables continues to increase, causing more cash flow issues.

-High-growth companies are in even worse cash flow shape.
+High-growth companies are in even worse cash flow shape because of business growth, and the cash inflows to cash outflows mismatch.

 Solution